Knot doubling operators and bordered Heegaard Floer homology: Direct computation of CFAA(Y,B 3)

 Finally, to compute $\CFAA(\YY,B_3,0)$, we use the $AA$ identity bimodule described in Theorem \ref{thm:identityAA}:

 We evaluate this tensor product using our \emph{Mathematica} package.
 The filtration on $\CFDD(\YY,B_3,0)$ induces a filtration on $\CFAA(\YY,B_3,0)$, and we again use the edge cancellation procedure to reduce the number of generators.
+For further details on the computation, see Appendix \ref{sec:appendix}.